iamprathameshmore/iamprathameshmore/README.md

-Hey there! 👋 Welcome to my personal README file.
+###Hey there! 👋 Welcome to my personal gitub page.
 This document is designed to give you a glimpse into who I am, my skills, and my tech preferences.
 Feel free to reach out if you have any questions or if there's anything else you'd like to know about me!

-About Me
+###About Me
 I'm a passionate and curious developer who loves diving into the world of technology.
 With a solid foundation in computer science and a knack for problem-solving, I'm always eager to explore new languages, frameworks, and tools.
 When I'm not coding, you can find me exploring the outdoors, reading sci-fi novels, or experimenting with new recipes in the kitchen.

 <h2 align="left">Skills and Technology</h2>